robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 search path`_.

 When using Java, it is natural to package libraries into a JAR archive.
-The JAR package must be put into the `library search path`_ before running tests, but it is easy to create a `start-up script`_ that does that automatically.
+The JAR package must be put into the `module search path`_ before running tests, but it is easy to create a `start-up script`_ that does that automatically.